CompMethods-ICTP-SAIFR-Serrapilheira/Assassin_bugs_data_analysis/README.md

 `patchwork`

 ## Dataset
-The raw data was collected by me with the ImageJ software (https://imagej.nih.gov/ij/).
+The raw data was collected by me using the ImageJ software (https://imagej.nih.gov/ij/) and made part of my Scientific Initiation Project under the supervision of Raul Costa Pereira.
 <br>
 `data-ppsr.csv` -> contains the measures of predator and prey sizes in pixels
 <br>